 Our mission is to be excellent land stewards, raise beautiful multi-purpose livestock (for breeding, food, and wool), and connect with community through work.

-Check out an exciting new social enterprise project we are helping to create called Rainbow Fiber Co-Op!
+Check out an exciting new social enterprise project we are helping to launch called Rainbow Fiber Co-Op!

 Our Heritage Livestock